-CalciMedica, Inc. ("CalciMedica" or the "Company") (f/k/a Graybug Vision, Inc.) was incorporated in the state of Delaware in February 2015, upon conversion of Graybug, LLC, which was organized in May 2011, and has its principal operations in La Jolla, California.
+CalciMedica, Inc. ("CalciMedica" or the "Company") (f/k/a Graybug Vision, Inc.) was incorporated in the state of Delaware in February 2015, following the conversion of Graybug, LLC, which was organized in May 2011, and has its principal operations in La Jolla, California.
 The Company is a clinical-stage biopharmaceutical company focused on developing therapeutics that treat serious illnesses driven by inflammatory processes and direct cellular damage.
-The Company has a wholly owned subsidiary, CalciMedica Subsidiary, Inc., incorporated in Delaware in October 2006, through which it conducts substantially all its operations, which survived the Merger as more fully described below.
+The Company includes a wholly-owned subsidiary, CalciMedica Subsidiary, Inc., incorporated in Delaware in October 2006, which survived the Merger as more fully described below.